-3.3.1 Water Demand Reduction and Water Efficiency
+Water Demand Reduction and Water Efficiency 3.3.1

 The aim is to minimise internal and external potable water use within the development.
 Good water management can contribute to reducing the overall level of water consumption maintaining a vital resource and having environmental as well as cost benefits in the life-cycle of the building.
-The following water saving measures are being considered for a range of areas and will be included within the tenant's Green Fit-out Guide:
+The dwelling will be design to limit operational water consumption to less than 125 litres/person/day.
+The following water saving measures are being considered: